norahuntington/hospital-readmissions/README.md

 <img src="Images/all_p_value_table.png" width="800" height="280">
 <p/>

 The above table shows a much more complicated story.
 I did determine a statically significant difference in specialized hospitals from both general and neither hospitals that supports specialized hospitals having lower rates (though the difference in rates is not that big).
-But I also determined specialized hospitals have higher rates or readmissions when treating pneumonia.
+But I also determined specialized hospitals have higher rates of readmissions when treating pneumonia.
 I was also able to determine statistically significant differences in neither and general hospitals for some of the conditions, but general hospitals do no always have lower rates than neither hospitals.

 ## State Analysis